 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Traitement des données et probabilité, p.
 132-133.

-Skill: Make Predictions and Informed Decisions
+Skill: Making Predictions and Informed Decisions

 According to the big ideas Collection and Organization of Data and Data Relationships, the recommended problem-solving approach uses the process of inquiry.
 This approach fosters critical probabilistic thinking by encouraging students to formulate conclusions from data collected in probability experiments and to question their intuition about the probability of one of the outcomes.
 Such an approach helps to avoid the development of some of the misconceptions about probability that are too often found in both students and adults.